subsquid/docs/docs/tutorials/create-an-evm-processing-squid.md

     npm run build
     ```

-2. Remove the template's default migration:
+2. Make sure the Postgres Docker container, `squid-evm-template_db_1`, is running

     ```bash
-    rm -rf db/migrations/*.js
-    ```

-3. Make sure the Postgres Docker container, `squid-evm-template_db_1`, is running

-    ```bash
     docker ps -a
     ```

-4. Apply the migration, so tables are created on the database
+3. Apply the migration, so tables are created on the database

     ```bash
     npx squid-typeorm-migration apply